ui/stamps-api-docs/source/balance_api.rst

 Parameter   Required    Description
 =========== =========== =========================
-token       Yes         Authentication string user        Yes         A string indicating user's email address amount      Yes         A number indicating the amount to be added to the balance
+token       Yes         Authentication string user        Yes         A string indicating user's email address or member ID amount      Yes         A positive number indicating the amount to be added to customer's balance
 =========== =========== =========================

 Here's an example of how the API call might look like in JSON format